dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_RESULTSLIST_FIX_2025_01_19.md

 - The `ClickElementAndStay` operation is executing correctly (cursor moves to element center), just on the wrong target

 ### Solution
-**Re-map the `SearchResultsList` bookmark in SpyWindow to the correct UI element**.
+**Re-map the `SearchResultsList` bookmark in AutomationWindow to the correct UI element**.

 ### Step-by-Step Fix Instructions

-1. **Open SpyWindow**:
+1. **Open AutomationWindow**:
    - From MainWindow: Click **Spy** button in status bar
-   - Or from Settings �� Automation: Click **Spy** button
+   - Or from Settings ??
+Automation: Click **Spy** button

 2. **Select Map-to Target**:
-   - In SpyWindow top section, find the **Map to** dropdown
+   - In AutomationWindow top section, find the **Map to** dropdown
    - Select **"SearchResultsList"** from the list

 3. **Capture the Correct Element**:
-   - Click the **Pick** button (hand icon) in SpyWindow
+   - Click the **Pick** button (hand icon) in AutomationWindow
-   - SpyWindow will minimize and display a countdown (5 seconds default)
+   - AutomationWindow will minimize and display a countdown (5 seconds default)
    - **Important**: During countdown, click on the **SEARCH RESULTS LIST** in PACS
      - This is typically a ListView or DataGrid showing patient search results
      - It is **NOT** the "Open Worklist" button
      - It should be the list that displays columns like: Patient ID, Name, Study Date, etc.
-   - SpyWindow will re-appear and show the captured element details
+   - AutomationWindow will re-appear and show the captured element details

 4. **Verify the Mapping**:
-   - In SpyWindow, check the **Mapped Element** section
+   - In AutomationWindow, check the **Mapped Element** section
    - Verify the `ClassName` shows something like `SysListView32`, `ListView`, or similar list control class
    - Verify the `Name` or `AutomationId` matches the search results list (not button text)
    - Click **Validate** button to test if the bookmark resolves correctly

 5. **Test the Procedure**:
-   - In SpyWindow �� Custom Procedures, select **"SetFocusSearchResultsList"**
+   - In AutomationWindow ??
+Custom Procedures, select **"SetFocusSearchResultsList"**
    - Click **Run** button
    - Verify:
      - ? `GetSelectedElement` operation returns selected row data
      - ? `ClickElementAndStay` operation clicks the list (not the button)
      - ?
 Mouse cursor ends up over the search results list
      - ?
-No errors in SpyWindow status
+No errors in AutomationWindow status

 6. **Test Automation Module**:
    - Configure automation sequence with `ResultsListSetFocus` module